 - Providing tools for the correct financial, accounting and tax analysis.

 - Developing skills for the management of the online and offline marketing.

 - Reinforcing the importance of integration, cooperation and ethics within the company’s structure.

 - Generating a network that may be useful to participants.

 ONLINE LEARNING: Subjects are pursued within a virtual campus.
 It is the student who chooses when and where to carry out the activities.

-There will be four three-day face-to-face meetings held in Bogotá, Buenos Aires, Mexico City and Campeche; there will also be two optional seven-day meetings in Santander (Spain).
+There are four three-day face-to-face meetings in Bogota, Buenos Aires, Mexico City and Campeche; and there are two seven-day elective meetings in Santander (Spain).

 |4 MEETINGS as Workshop and Seminar Formats||- Bogotá